briancappello/flask-unchained/docs/tutorial/getting_started.rst

 How this works is pretty simple.
 First, we load configuration defaults defined within Flask Unchained itself.
 At the time of writing, the only defaults it sets are the ``DEBUG`` option (pulled from the ``FLASK_DEBUG`` environment variable), and only when :python:`env == 'test'`, :code:`TESTING = True` and :code:`WTF_CSRF_ENABLED = False`.

-Next, we load the config defaults from the bundles defined in your ``BUNDLES`` setting.
-First the options from the base :class:`Config` class are loaded, and then if an env-specific config class exists, we then load options from it (possibly overwriting settings from the base :class:`Config`).
-Technically then, in your bundle ``config`` modules, env-specific configs don't even need to subclass the base :class:`Config` class for inheritance to work as expected (but it's probably a good idea to do it anyway, because it makes the resultant behavior more obvious).
-Also worth noting is that all of the env-specific configs are optional; if they don't exist Flask Unchained will simply skip trying to load them.
-Your app bundle is the one special case - it's the one bundle here the base :class:`Config` class isn't optional, and because it gets loaded last, it can overwrite settings from *any* of your loaded bundles.
+Next, we load the config defaults from the bundles defined in your ``unchained_config.BUNDLES`` setting.
+First the options from the ``Config`` class are loaded, and then if an env-specific config class exists, we then load options from it (possibly overwriting settings from ``Config``).
+Technically then, in your bundle ``config`` modules, env-specific configs don't even need to subclass the ``Config`` class for inheritance to work as expected (but it's probably a good idea to do it anyway, because it makes the resultant behavior more obvious).
+Also worth noting is that all of the config classes are optional; if they don't exist Flask Unchained will simply skip trying to load them.
+Your app bundle is the one bundle where the ``Config`` class isn't optional.
+It's also special in that it gets loaded last and can therefore override all of the default settings as loaded from Flask Unchained and your ``BUNDLES``.

 Taking the above into account, the truly minimally required app bundle config is actually the following:

 .. code:: python

-   # flaskr_unchained/config.py
+   # app/config.py

    import os